How to Write a Birth Plan

 Here are some steps to get started:

-- Spend some quiet time reflecting on your own preferences, talk them over with your birth partner, and write down your thoughts.
-You can also check out our birth plan template.
+Spend some quiet time reflecting on your own preferences, talk them over with your birth partner, and write down your thoughts.
+You can also check out our Birth Preferences form and User's guide.